Updated: May 7

 EXERCISE OBJECTIVE: Aim for the golden middle between strength and flexibility.
 The openings between vertebrae are passages for important nerves and vessels, therefore if the postural muscles of the spine are hypertonic, the compression can occur.
-We also want the spine be flexible and allow maximum of healthy movement.
+We also want the spine to be flexible and allow a maximum of healthy movement.

 HOW TO STRENGTHEN AND RELEASE ERECTOR SPINAE: